ybachez/The-Rave-Game/README.md

 from sys import exit

-#1.1 if yes, then go here
+#if yes, then go here

 def raven():
     print "The door swings open, in the darkness appeared a Raven above the chamber door."